andmos/Coffee/CoffeeOrigins.md

 * Red berries
 * Orange

 In rich volcanic soil, the coffee trees were planted in Rwanda in the early 1900s.
 Today, coffee is an important export product that has contributed in particular to economic growth and optimism in the aftermath of the gruesome genocide in 1994.
 Coffee production creates new jobs and there are several female coffee farmers who run their own farms.
-New washing stations provide farmers with better access to resources and knowledge, and focus is focused on producing and refining high quality coffee.
+New washing stations provide farmers with better access to resources and knowledge, and focus is focused on producing and refining high-quality coffee.
 Rwanda's endless green and rounded mountain peaks provide a good breeding ground for this particular, where you will find old coffee beans with the bourbon type in the lush vegetation.

 ## Asia and Oceania